General Education Assessment

 Assessment of General Education

 Assessing student learning within the general education curriculum has evolved over time (see Archives section).
 UGA has a long history of focused evaluation of the undergraduate general education learning experience using a variety of methods.
-In accordance with UGA's Academic Affairs Policy 2.04-4 Assessment of Student Learning Outcomes (PDF) and Academic Affairs Policy Statement No. 14, General Education Core Curriculum, UGA is committed to a robust direct assessment practice.
+In accordance with UGA's Academic Policy 01.06.003 Assessment of Student Learning Outcomes (PDF) and Academic Affairs Policy Statement No. 14, General Education Core Curriculum, UGA is committed to a robust direct assessment practice.
 Directly assessing students’ authentic work from the classroom, using the trained expertise of faculty evaluators, provides important and actionable assessment evidence that can be used by faculty, department heads, Deans, and staff in the Office of Instruction to make meaningful improvements to student learning.
 Assessment of general education competencies is overseen by the Curriculum Committee of the University Council and supported by the Office of the Vice President for Instruction.

 Use the links on the left to find the policies and procedures governing general education assessment at UGA as well as previous institutional assessments.